tierneytim/btAudio/README.md

 // Sets the name of the audio device btAudio audio = btAudio("ESP_Speaker");
 ```
 The string that you supply to the `btAudio` object becomes the name of the ESP32 bluetooth connection.
-But this only initialises the object.
-It doesn't actually start the bluetooth. for that you'll need to use the `btAudio::begin` method.
+However, this only initialises the object.
+It doesn't actually start the bluetooth.
+For that you'll need to use the `btAudio::begin` method.

 ```cpp